-- Students will be able to understand the concept of elections and their significance in a democratic society. - Students will be able to identify key terms related to elections. - Students will be able to analyze and discuss the importance of voting.
+- Students will understand the basic concept of elections and their importance in a democratic society. - Students will be able to identify key terms related to elections. - Students will be able to explain the role of voters in the election process.